 With outstanding views of Mt Kilimanjaro, enjoyed from the comfort of your own private family verandah, Tortilis Camp’s new Family Tent is another great addition to this child-friendly safari camp in Amboseli.
 The Family Tent consists of two en suite bedrooms (one double & one twin) and a spacious private verandah.
 [Both bedrooms can fit one extra bed for children under the age of 16 years only] Private House and Family Tent share a private swimming pool.

 With Mt.
 Kilimanjaro peering down over the entire camp, Tortilis Camp’s Private House has a glorious view of the mountain.
-The Private House, newly refurbished 2014, consists of two en-suite double bedroom (one double & one twin) with a shared lounge and dining room with verandah.
-[Both bedrooms can fit one extra bed, for children under the age of 16 yrs] Private House and Family Tent share a private swimming pool.
+The Private House, newly refurbished 2014, consists of two en-suite double bedroom (one double & one triple) with a shared lounge and dining room with verandah.
+Private House and Family Tent share a private swimming pool.

 Activities at Tortilis Camp

 In the heart of Masai country, Tortilis Camp offers visits to local Masai homesteads.
 The Masai live in semi-permanent huts known as Manyattas and it is the role of the wife to construct the hut from cattle dung and grass.
 The families will show you round their home for a fee (payable separately, ask reception for details), and will want to take the opportunity to sell their traditional handicrafts – bargain hard!

 With only 10% of Amboseli National Park utilized by most safari vehicles, combined with Tortilis Camp’s unique location on the western edge of the park (most lodges are outside of the eastern gate of the park), guests can enjoy an almost private Amboseli.
 We also have private gamedriving within our own 30,000 acre Kitirua Conservancy, which is the western part of the Amboseli ecosystem.